 Advent has always had two sides.
-It's a time of increasing darkness - literally, as we near the longest night of the year - but it holds the promise of the coming of the light into the world after the winter solstice.
+It's a time of increasing darkness - literally, as we near the longest night near the end of the year - but it holds the promise of the coming of the light into the world after the winter solstice.
 For Christians that light is Jesus Christ and the new covenant with God that he represents.
 We light candles against the darkness on our advent wreath: one more candle each week of advent, until the true light of the world appears in all his glory on Christmas.
-It's worth remembering, though, that Advent has been seen as a period of introspection and penitence in preparation not only to celebrate the birth of Christ but also in preparation for his second coming, viii as the gospel reading today reminds us.
-One account of that second coming is at the end of Matthew, when Jesus describes how the Son of Man, coming in all his glory, will ask whether those considered the least in the human family were fed and clothed and welcomed -- whether they were taken care of and visited when they were sick or in prison -- by those who were more advantaged and had the ability to do so. ix
+It's worth remembering, though, that Advent has been seen as a period of introspection and penitence in preparation not only to celebrate the birth of Christ but also in preparation for his second coming at the end of time, viii as the gospel reading today reminds us.
+One account of that second coming is at the end of Matthew, when Jesus describes how the Son of Man, coming in all his glory, will ask whether those considered the least in the human family were fed and clothed and welcomed -- whether they were taken care of and visited when they were sick or in prison -- by those who were more advantaged and had the ability to do so.

-So Advent (which literally, from its Latin root, means "coming" is not just a message to the warring nations to contemplate their destructive ways, but also to us personally to think about how we're living: weighed down with the worries of life, or living in anticipation of better times to come that we're actively working to help bring about.
-There are three goals I'd suggest we strive for: 1) Savor this Advent season, rather than rushing busily toward a Christmas which will find us exhausted.
+So Advent (which literally, from its Latin root, means "coming") is not just a message to the warring nations to re-consider their destructive ways, but also to us personally to think about how we're living: weighed down with the worries of life, or living in anticipation of better times to come that we're actively working to help bring about.
+There are three goals I'd suggest we strive for when living in these end times: 1) Savor this Advent season, rather than rushing busily toward a Christmas which will find us exhausted.
 2) Live in anticipation of the light, rather than in fear of the darkness.
 3) Be a participant, not an onlooker, in building a new world of justice and righteousness.

-Regarding the first goal, how can we not get lost at this time of year in the busyness of plowing through mail order catalogues, going to shopping malls, buying and wrapping presents, and sending Christmas cards, not to mention endless ongoing tasks like car and home repairs, dentist's and doctor's appointments, returning phone calls and e-mails, and doing laundry?^{xi} One of my favorite liturgical writers, the Rev. Virginia Rickeman, who used to serve my sister's church in Minneapolis, has some answers.
+Regarding the first goal, how can we not get lost at this time of year in the busyness of plowing through catalogues and online resources, going to shopping malls, buying and wrapping presents, and sending Christmas cards, not to mention endless ongoing tasks like car and home repairs, dentist's and doctor's appointments, returning e-mails and phone calls, paying bills, and doing laundry?xi One of my favorite liturgical writers, the Rev. Virginia Rickeman, who used to serve my sister's church in Minneapolis, has some answers.
 She insists that we be still and quiet, that we listen and watch and wait, at least for some time every day before we plunge back into the "thicket of our busy hours."
 She invites us to count up all the love and health and material comfort that we already do have and pour out our glad thanks.
-She suggests that we call up "memories buried deep within us ... of childhood anticipation and pleasures, remembrances of friends and family members with enduring peculiarities, special talents, and distinctive tastes; thoughts of kitchens and front parlors."
-I would add to her pleas that we here simply open up our orders of service to the page describing seven different holiday concerts in Memorial Church and plan to attend at least two of them, taking long deep breaths and trying to relax as we do so.
+She suggests that we call up "memories buried deep within us ... of childhood anticipation and pleasures, remembrances of friends and family members with enduring peculiarities, special talents, and distinctive tastes; thoughts of kitchens and front parlors."xii I'd add to her pleas that we here simply open up our orders of service to pages 12-15, look at the four different concerts and singing events here in Memorial Church and plan to attend at least two of them, taking long deep breaths and trying to relax as we do so.